briis/smartweather/README.md

 These settings can also be changed after you add the Integration, by using the *Options* link on the Integration widget.

 #### API Key for SmartWeather
 The WeatherFlow REST API requires a API Key, but for personal use, you can use a development key, which you can [find here](https://weatherflow.github.io/SmartWeather/api/#getting-started).
 Please note the restrictions applied.

-WeatherFlow is silently releasing a new Authorization flow, so in the future there will be an option to obtain your own personal key.
+WeatherFlow is releasing a new Authorization flow, so in the future you will have to obtain your own personal key, or use Oauth2 to retrieve data.
+The *developer key* will continue to operate through the end of 2020, but after that, you will need to obtain your own key.
+You can read [more here](https://weatherflow.github.io/Tempest/api/oauth.html) on how to obtain yur own key - please note Oauth2 is not currently implemented in this integration.

 #### Station ID
 If you have your own Smart Weather Station, then you know your Station ID.
 If you don't have one, there are a lot of public stations available, and you can find one near you on [this link](https://smartweather.weatherflow.com/map).
 If you click on one of the stations on the map, you will see that the URL changes, locate the number right after */map/* - this is the Station ID